 Take possession of me so that I might be an extension of Your presence in our world and channel the rivers of living water that flow from the fountain of Your infinite love and mercy.
 Grant me the grace needed to boldly proclaim and zealously spread the Gospel through the joyful work of evangelization, as I invite others to enter more deeply into the mystery of Your Most Sacred Heart!
 Amen.

-We are currently crafting a comprehensive guide to help you facilitate the Enthronement of the Sacred Heart in your own home.
+Clickthe image at right or the button below to download a comprehensive guide to help you facilitate the Enthronement of the Sacred Heart in your own home.
 This resource will provide the prayers, reflections, and steps needed to consecrate your household.
-Stay tuned for its release!

 The Enthronement of the Sacred Heart of Jesus is a development of the traditional Sacred Heart devotion which began in the Middle Ages and culminated in the revelations of Jesus to St. Margaret Mary Alacoque, a French Visitation nun in the seventeenth century.
 He revealed to her the ways in which He desires men and women to adore His Sacred Heart.
 He also gave her certain promises which would be granted to those who faithfully adored His Sacred Heart.